abahmed/Deer/docs/CONTRIBUTING.md

 If you wish to work on an issue, please comment on the issue that you want to work on it.
 This is to prevent duplicated efforts on the same issue.

-Contributions to Deer should be made in the form of pull requests to the **develop** branch.
+Contributions to Deer should be made in the form of pull requests to the **master** branch.
 Each pull request will be reviewed by someone with permission to land patches.
-After reviewing the patch, it could be landed in the develop branch or given feedback for changes.
+After reviewing the patch, it could be landed in the master branch or given feedback for changes.
 (Seems not clear to you!
 Don't worry, we have added tutorials for [Github Workflow](./GitHub-workflow.md)

 ### JavaScript Style guide